abaran30/hextechhunt/README.md

 + [Ionicons (2.0.1)](http://ionicons.com/)

 ## Overview and Control Flow
-Here is an overview of the app's bread and butter components at work:
+Here is an overview of the application's bread and butter components at work:

 ![alt tag](hextechhunt-overview.png)

 ## Experiences and Challenges
-Although I am very well aware that this app is basic, and that many entries in the Riot Games API Challenges demonstrate phenomenal experience in design, development, data analysis, etc., I took the development of this app as an opportunity to learn and grow.
+Although I am very well aware that this application is basic, and that many entries in the Riot Games API Challenges demonstrate phenomenal experience in design, development, data analysis, etc., I took the development of this application as an opportunity to learn and grow.
 The majority of my development experience comes from back-end development both academically and profressionally.
 Only recently did I start getting into front-end development and frameworks such as AngularJS and Node.
 Hence, I took all that I knew, learned and did what I could, and ended up with *HextechHunt*.

 Some challenges I faced:
 + I am a full-time employee, so I had to be efficient with time management.